shubhamgp47/ActiveLearning/README.md

 Research Question 3: Does the gain over random sampling justified considering the overhead costs involved?

+We have used DINOv2 and EfficientNetv2 models for the experiments and Optuna for hzperparameter optimisation.

 ## Project Structure

 ## Usage